nhatcher/nhatcher.github.io/content/post/on-hats-and-sats.md

 Here is where things get a little bit more involved, the Hat, or the Turtle by themselves do not tile the whole plane. you also need the anti-Hat or the anti-Turtle.
 Some people felt that that is not really a solution to the [einstein problem](https://en.wikipedia.org/wiki/Einstein_problem).

 The authors of the Hat realized in a [subsequent paper](https://arxiv.org/abs/2305.17743) that one member of the family, the `Tile(1, 1)` does tile the whole plane in an aperiodic way without the need of an `anti-Tile(1, 1)`.
-The tile, and it's variations were christened the Spectre (technically they call it Tile(1, 1) and call Spectres some variations of it, for us Tile(1, 1) will be the Spectre.):
+The tile, and its variations were christened the Spectre (technically they call it Tile(1, 1) and call Spectres some variations of it, for us Tile(1, 1) will be the Spectre.):

 ![the spectre](/images/hats/spectre.png "The Spectre")

-The Spectre, however, does not share the nice properties of it's siblings the Hat and the Turtle:
+The Spectre, however, does not share the nice properties of its siblings the Hat and the Turtle:

 * It does not live in an hexagonal grid
 * It is not made out of kites (It is actually not a polyform)